ahbarnett/memorygraph/README.md

 - Joakim and Jeremy helped fix the correct PID for the MATLAB/octave instance and the correct PID to kill.

-- Added plot and label methods.
+- Added plot and label methods, including plot from previous output.